Waydroid on X11 on NixOS

 meta = { maintainers = with lib.maintainers; [ rafa-dot-el ]; };

-In case of the system reaching a state where you do require to start over, consider removing manually all files from the following directories:
+In case the system reaches a state where you require starting over, consider manually removing all files from the following directories:

 Listing installed applications:

-In case is required a shell within the container, the following will enable it:
+In case a shell within the container is required, the following will enable it:

-When launching waydroid with GAPPS for the first time you will be notified that the device is not certified for Google Play Protect.
-You can follow the instructions on screen to self certify your device, or here's a shortcut:
+When launching Waydroid with GAPPS for the first time, you will be notified that the device is not certified for Google Play Protect.
+You can follow the instructions on screen to self-certify your device, or use the following shortcut:

 Stop the container and wait a few minutes until the configuration is propagated.